spacesamurai422/simple-task-manager/README.md

 # Simple Task Manager NodeJS Application

-This is a simple task manager app built to implement CRUD on NodeJS and MySQL.
+This is a simple task manager app built to implement CRUD using NodeJS and MySQL.